emca-it/ITRS-Log-Analytics-7.x/13-Integration/13-Integration.md

 ```

 ## AIX Systems
-The Energy Logserver accepts data from the AIX systems using the SYSLOG protocol.
+The ITRS Log Analytics accepts data from the AIX systems using the SYSLOG protocol.

 To identify events from a specific source, add the following condition to the Logstash configuration file: